remnrem/luna-doc/docs/ref/spatial.md

 using the [`CLOCS`](#clocs) command.
 All signals are assumed to have similar sampling rates.

+<h3>Methods</h3>

+The surface Laplacian is computed using the spherical spline method of Perrin et al. (1987, 1989).
+Channel locations projected onto the unit sphere are used to construct a smoothing spline matrix from Legendre polynomial series of specified order, with a regularization parameter controlling the trade-off between spatial smoothness and data fidelity.
+The second spatial derivative of the fitted spline — the surface Laplacian — is applied sample-by-sample in the time domain to each channel, attenuating broadly distributed scalp potentials and enhancing topographically focal sources.
+The spline flexibility parameter _m_ controls the polynomial smoothness; higher values yield smoother spatial filters.

 <h3>Parameters</h3>

 | Parameter | Example | Description |